GUIDE 2024

 This is an open-ended question designed to get to know you better.
 It has no right or wrong answer.
 One important thing to keep in mind is that you don’t only have to restrict yourself to medical writing.
 Treat this question as an opportunity to market yourself and increase your credibility.

-If you are a medical writer with a lot of experience, you can share many details about your previous experiences.
-You can share details about the organizations and industrial sectors you have worked for, and your successes. the challenges you faced, and how you overcame them.
+If you are a medical writer with a lot of experience, you can share many details about your previous experiences and the types of documents you have written previously.
+If you have experience with regulatory documents, be sure to highlight this, as it is a critical aspect of medical writing.
+You can share details about the organizations and industrial sectors you have worked for, your successes, challenges, and how you overcame them.

 Skills in other forms of writing will probably be valuable for the hiring organization.
 If you have previous experience in technical writing or copywriting, you can share that as well.